synnaxlabs/synnax/docs/product/thesis.md

 can have obscure names, making it difficult for an engineer to locate specific data sets.

-Engineers typically query a small subset of the data stored in a file.
+Analysts typically query a small subset of the data stored in a file.
 When accessing a file with 1000 channels, they may only examine 3, yet still need to download the entire file to their local machine and load it into their analysis tool of choice.

 **Accessing data at scale is extremely challenging**.
-To understand the evolution of a system over time, an engineer must manually search for dozens or even hundreds of files, post-process each one, and aggregate the results by hand.
+To understand the evolution of a system over time, an engineer must manually search for dozens or even hundreds of files, post-process each one, and aggregate the results.

 The process of taking recorded data from a file and extracting meaningful insights is slow and error-prone.
 In consequence, engineers often under-analyze the systems they operate, leading to less effective, slower, and more expensive development cycles.

-## 2.2 - Closed, Proprietary Software
+## 2.1 - Closed, Proprietary Software

 Current DAQ platforms are iterations on software developed decades ago.
 These systems are **proprietary and restrict users to their internal ecosystem**.
 Modern, cloud-native